Scott-St/node-red-contrib-hs100/README.md

 # node-red-contrib-hs100

+Note: This just has some minor changes to support my nodered installation design.

+Original Description Below:

 This Node-RED node is for controlling tp-link Wi-Fi Smart Plug - Model HS100.

 This node has only been tested with a HS100(UK).
 The HS100 is also available in US and EU plug